kian-al/Company-Management-System/README.md

 ## Technologies Used
 - Java
-- OOP concepts (Encapsulation, Inheritance, Polymorphism)
+- OOP concepts (Encapsulation, Inheritance, Polymorphism,abstraction)

 ## How to Run
 Compile and run the `Main.java` file using a Java compiler: